 Besides, you will have a lot of curry options to enjoy with Roti Canai.
 The Roti Canai itself also has different versions, for example, Murtabak – a thick roti with egg, onions, meat, and spice filling.

-19. Rojak (Fruit And Vegetable Salad)
+(Fruit and Vegetable Salad)

 Rojak is Indonesia-inspired street food, but its appearance in Malaysia is also widespread.
 If you crave something fresh, here is the best answer because Rojak is a flavorful mixture of fruits, vegetables, and spicy dressing made of peanuts, chili, and palm sugar.